 When most people think about a 1031 exchange, they just imagine the tax advantages they can gain from it.
-However, deferred taxes are not the only thing you gain from this type of exchange.
-In fact, there are a number of benefits associated with this type of exchange that you may appreciate.
+However, deferred taxes are not the only advantage from this type of exchange.
 Let’s take a closer look at some of them:

 1. Tax Benefits

 One of the premier benefits of investing in net lease are the tax benefits.
 Within the commercial real estate realm, the most common is the 1031 Exchange, with a Section 1033 Exchange close behind.
 Simply, these two mechanisms allow investors to defer taxes and build wealth over time.
 We’ll get into the weeds a bit later, but first, let’s be clear – tax-deferred exchanges can be extremely valuable as an investor.
 It’s wise and highly encouraged, that in taking advantage of these measures, you consult your account.
 Real estate can be complicated and having an expert set of eyes on the transaction is a smart move.